People

 Clinical Research Coordinator Associate

 Nabil worked with our treatment team delivering TMS treatments.
-He now works as a TMS Trainer for Magnus Medical.
-He is applying for Medical School Residency programs.
+He now works as a Field Engineer for Magnus Medical.

 Or Keynan